xp44mm/Notebook/RxInAction/01 Reactive programming.md

 ### 1.2.2 Rx on the client and server

 Rx is a good fit with event-driven applications.
 This makes sense because events (as you saw earlier) are the imperative way to create time-variant values.
 Historically, event-driven programming was seen mainly in client-side technologies because of the user interaction that was implemented as events.
-For example, you may have worked with OnMouseMove or OnKeyPressed events.
+For example, you may have worked with `OnMouseMove` or `OnKeyPressed` events.
 For that reason, it's no wonder that you see many client applications using Rx.
-Furthermore, some client frameworks are based on Rx, such as ReactiveUI (http://reactiveui.net).
+Furthermore, some client frameworks are based on Rx, such as ReactiveUI (<http://reactiveui.net>).

 But let me assure you that Rx isn't client-side-only technology.
 On the contrary, many scenarios exist for server-side code that Rx will fit perfectly.
-In addition, as I said before, Rx is used for large applications such as Microsoft Cortana, Netflix, and complex event processing (CEP) using Microsoft StreamInsight.
+In addition, as I said before, Rx is used for large applications such as Microsoft Cortana, Netflix, and complex event processing (CEP) using Microsoft `StreamInsight`.
 Rx is an excellent library for dealing with messages that the application receives, and it doesn't matter whether it's running on a service layer or a client layer.

 ### 1.2.3 Observables